Kano Analysis

 • Also known as Kano Modelling and Kano Mapping.

-Customer needs and expectations keep changing over time.
+Customer needs and expectations are dynamic and keep changing over time.
 This requires companies to revise and assess these needs from time to time to adapt to the changing environment.
-Kano analysis is a method that is used to identify and categorize customer needs based on customer preferences, comments, and reviews.
-The results of the analysis can then be considered when analyzing potential opportunities for improvement.
+The Kano analysis is a valuable tool that is used to identify and categorize customer needs based on their preferences, comments, and reviews.
+The results of the analysis can then be considered when evaluating potential opportunities for improvement.

-Kano analysis is often used to capture the voice of the customer in order to categorize and prioritize all forms of customer feedback.
-Data can be collected simply using an interview or a standardized questionnaire.
-Kano allows to understand how a product or service feature affects customer satisfaction.
-This provides an insight into the dynamics of customer preferences and allows to be able to respond more objectively.
+Kano analysis is frequently used to capture the voice of the customer in order to categorize and prioritize all forms of customer feedback, which can be collected simply through interviews and standardized questionnaires.
+This analytical model allows to understand how product or service features impact customer satisfaction.
+This provides an in-depth insight into the dynamics of customer preferences and allows to be able to respond more objectively.

-Basically, the Kano model identifies three groups of features to products and services (must-be, performance and delight features).
-Two other group of features can also be considered in the analysis (indifferent and reverse features).
-These five group of features are based on what customers say is important and how they value products and services.
+Basically, the Kano model classifies product and service features into three primary groups: “must-be,” “performance,” and “delight” features.
+Additionally, two other groups, “indifferent” and “reverse” features, can be considered during the analysis.
+These five feature groups are based on what customers say is important and how they value products and services.

 Kano Analysis Categories